 Persian gas for the emerging Gulf gas market

 One of the first assignments I had, when I joined the gas world, was the negotiations with Iran on gas supply for the Nabucco pipeline.
-I jumped right into a process that was already pretty mature but it struck me very soon that in spite of the hype around Nabucco, I had a hard time making economic sense of the project.
+I jumped right into a process that was already pretty mature but it struck me very soon that despite the hype around Nabucco, I had a hard time making economic sense of the project.

 Why would someone do that?
 Right, most people would not – except if there would have been another, more or less unrelated benefit on the table (or under it) which at the time was most certainly not the case.